 California does not have a legal requirement that an attorney prepare the legal documents to file petitions with county superior courts.

-It is always prudent to consult with law offices that specialize in probate in California.
+It is always prudent to consult with an attorney that specializes in probate in California.

 Only licensed attorneys can give California legal advice.